 Mine, Mine, Mine.

-That title will mean nothing to those of you who have not seen the movie, but the 3 seagulls on the buoy keep saying that.
-(Seagulls are not portrayed very favorably in the movie - they come off as pretty stupid).
 Notice the rock formation in the background.
 There is supposed to be a waterfall for the subs to go under when they dive deep and go into the cave.
 For some reason it quit working for about 40 minutes while we were in line.

 Waterfall is working now